ThatChemical5117/Makefiles/README.md

 # Makefiles

 This project creates template Makefiles to quickly setup one or multiple "Project"/s in one directory similarly to Visual Studio Workspaces and Projects

 A Project contains all the source and headers files to create either a executable, static library, or shared (dynamic) library.
 The Makefiles allow for auto detection of source files and auto generation of dependencies.

 #### Features

-- Auto source detection
+- Automatic source detection
-- Auto dependency generation
+- Automatic dependency generation
 - Minimal setup for multiple Projects that depend on each other
-- Great even with just standalone projects
+- Easy copy and

 #### Why would I use this?

-I made these Makefiles to streamline the process of setting up simple projects, eventually it evolved to include more features like install, uninstall, dependency generation, and project linking
+I made these Makefiles to streamline the process of setting up simple projects, eventually it evolved to include more features, including, install, uninstall, dependency generation, and project linking

-I never liked using Cmake, and with Premake If I wanted to add more files rebuilding the Makefiles was annoying.
-So creating Makefiles that can be set and forgot about was important to me.

-For other build systems I do recommend Premake to generate the build system
+This makefile project is Linux only

 #### Usage